engineblock/engineblock/docs/hybrid_ratelimiter.md

 The EngineBlock rate limiter is based on a hybrid design, combining ideas from well-known algorithms with a heavy dose of mechanical sympathy.
-The end resulting implementation provides the following:
+The resulting implementation provides the following:

 1. A basic design that can be explained in one page (this page!)
 2. High throughput, compared to other rate limiters tested.
-3. Graceful degradation with increasing thread contention.
+3. Graceful degradation with increasing concurrency.
 4. Clearly defined behavioral semantics.
 5. Efficient burst capability, for tunable catch-up rates.
 6. Efficient calculation of wait time.

-## Usage

-This section will explain how the rate limiter is intended to be configured.

-### Parameters
+## Parameters

 **op rate** - In simplest terms, users simply need to configure the *op rate*.
 For example, `cyclerate=12000` specifies an op rate of 12000 per second.